ethersphere/bee-docs/docs/access-the-swarm/keep-your-data-alive.md

 id: keep-your-data-alive
 ---

 The swarm comprises the sum total of all storage space provided by all of our nodes, called the DISC (Distributed Immutable Store of Chunks).
-The *right to write* data into this distributed store is determined by the postage stamps that have attached.
+The *right to write* data into this distributed store is determined by the postage stamps that have been attached.

 ### Fund your node's wallet.

-To start up your node, you will already have provided your node with XDAI for gas and BZZ which was transferred into your chequebook when your node was initialised and will be used to interact with other nodes using the *SWAP* protocol.
+To start up your node, you will already have provided your node with XDAI for gas and BZZ which was transferred into your chequebook when your node was initialised.
+This will be used to interact with other nodes using the *SWAP* protocol.
 In order to access more funds to buy batches of stamps, your wallet must be funded with BZZ.
-The easiest way to acheive this is to withdrawal funds from your chequebook.
+The easiest way to acheive this is to withdraw funds from your chequebook:

 ```bash
 curl -XPOST "http://localhost:1635/chequebook/withdraw?amount=1000"